A clean bike is happy bike. It also performs better, saves you money, and makes you feel good every time you climb aboard.

 Avoid the temptation to get out the hose or pressure washer for this part.
 It is best to use a spray on cleaner, as pressure washers or hoses can get water into bearing surfaces and present problems down the track.

 A diluted car wash solution or diluted general cleaner is the best option for washing your frame.
-Avoid using any petrochemicals, otherwise known as petroleum distillates, because they are far too harsh and will strip the bike.
+Avoid using any petrochemicals, otherwise known as petroleum distillates, because they are too harsh and will strip the bike.
 Spray the solution onto your frame and use a flannelette rag to thoroughly clean all the surfaces.
-Pay close attention to hard to reach areas around the fork, rear triangle, bottom bracket, bidon cages and brakes.
+Pay close attention to hard to reach areas around the fork, rear triangle, bottom bracket, bottle cages and brakes.

-Step 2: Cleaning your wheels
+Cleaning your wheels

 Now that your frame is sparkling it's time to move onto your wheels.
 Whether you have carbon or alloy wheelsets the process is much the same, although it's best to make sure your carbon braking surface is totally dry before putting them back on the bike, otherwise you will have that all too familiar carbon squeal.